onthebusiness/harelang.org/content/tutorials/introduction.md

 ### Variable bindings

 Variable give names to values, and are bound using the `let` and `const` keywords, and assigned to with the `=` keyword.
-You can define and use them like
+Variables defined with `let` are *mutable*, and can be changed later.
+Variables defined with `const` are *immutable*, and may not be modified after their initialization.
+You can define and use variables like so:
-so:

 ```hare
 use io;